 My personal take-aways

-I liked this one, because it draws on a stack of knowledge we don’t draw on too often (Toltec culture).
+I liked this one, because it draws on a stack of knowledge we don’t bump into too often: Toltec culture.
 These principles aren’t revolutionary, but solid ground to build on.
-Heads up: There’s a follow up to this book too, called The Fifth Agreement.
-You can expect it on here fairly soon.
+Heads up: There’s a follow up to this book too, called The Fifth Agreement, which acts as both an updated and expanded version of this book.
+I suggest you read this one a while later, instead of re-reading The Four Agreements.

 What else can you learn from the blinks?